 According to CNBC, 90% of DoorDasher drivers work 10 hours a week or less.
 The average is 4 hours a week.

-As recently as February 2021, a DoorDash spokesperson said it had added 1.9 million new drivers between mid-March and September of last year.
+In February 2021, a DoorDash spokesperson said it had added 1.9 million new drivers between mid-March and September of 2020.

 Again, the pandemic likely had a large effect on these numbers.
 When more people started using the service, they needed more Dashers to deliver the food.
 Not only that, with such a large unemployment rate, people were looking for ways to make money.

-If you’re considering signing up for DoorDash, take a look at our article on how much does DoorDash pay to learn more.
+If you’re considering signing up for DoorDash, take a look at our article on how much DoorDash pays to learn more.